Service Children's Education: Headquarters and offices

-In addition SCE have offices in Bielefeld, Germany and Episkopi Cantonment, Cyprus.
+In addition SCE had offices in Bielefeld, Germany and Episkopi Cantonment, Cyprus.

 Curriculum

-Schools follow the English National Curriculum, administer national assessments and public examinations, and are inspected by Her Majesty's Inspectorate, via Ofsted.
+Schools follow the English National Curriculum, administer national assessments and public examinations, and are inspected by His Majesty's Inspectorate, via Ofsted.
 Teachers have recognised UK professional qualifications and the majority are recruited specially from the United Kingdom through the Civil Service.

 Schools

 The agency operates primary and secondary schools in Europe and Asia and also provides educational facilities in territories such as the Falklands and Gibraltar where there is a significant British military presence.
 The schools are typically grouped by garrison (including its outlying bases).